-On April 18, 2014, we acquired AirPatrol Corporation ("AirPatrol"), a developer of mobile device identification and locating systems pursuant to an Agreement and Plan of Merger, dated December 20, 2013, as amended for consideration equal to (a) \$10,000,000 in cash, subject to certain adjustments, allocated to and among certain creditors, payees and holders of AirPatrol's issued and outstanding capital stock and (b) 2,000,000 shares of Company common stock, subject to certain adjustments (the "AirPatrol Acquisition").
+On April 18, 2014, we acquired AirPatrol Corporation ("AirPatrol"), a developer of mobile device identification and locating systems pursuant to an Agreement and Plan of Merger, dated December 20, 2013, as amended for consideration equal to (a) \$10,000,000 in cash, subject to certain adjustments, allocated to and among certain creditors, payees and holders of AirPatrol's issued and outstanding capital stock and (b) 2,000,000 shares of Company common stock, subject to certain adjustments (the "AirPatrol").

-The acquisitions of Lilien, Shoom and AirPatrol have expanded our depth of enterprise service offerings, including Big Data services and Cloud-based advanced analytics, while providing premier partnership status with leading vendors in TT infrastructure.
+The acquisitions of Lilien, Shoom and AirPatrol have expanded our depth of enterprise service offerings, including Big Data services and Cloud-based advanced analytics, while providing premier partnership status with leading vendors in IT infrastructure.
 Shoom also provides Sysorex with secure Cloud-based software products, which result in higher gross margins.
 These acquisitions reflect our business strategy, the purpose of which is to transform Sysorex from a services company to a technology company.
 We believe the acquisition of Lilien provides us with an opportunity for vertical market and geographic expansion.
 We are focusing our primary efforts on the U.S. market in the near-term.
 We have a small operating unit in Saudi Arabia and we may seek new contracts there.
-This unit does not represent a significant portion of our business and a failure to obtain contracts from our Saudi Arabian unit will not have a material impact on our revenues or operations.
+This unit does not represent a significant portion of our business and a failure to obtain contracts from our Saudi Arabia unit will not have a material impact on our revenues or operations.

 Cyber security and Big Data analytics are the areas we are targeting because we believe, based on industry data that these are growing market segments.
 For example, security of all forms, especially cyber-security, are significant growth areas (Source: Market Research Media - U.S. Federal Cyber-Security Market Forecast 2013-2018 dated April 12, 2013), and Sysorex intends to increase its role in this sector.
 Gartner, Inc., an information technology research and advisory company, predicts that by 2015, 20% of Global 1000 organizations will have established a strategic focus on information infrastructure equal to that of application management.
 This is one of five Gartner predictions about Big Data and information infrastructure discussed in "Predicts 2013: Big Data and Information Infrastructure;" a November 30, 2012 report that describes in detail how the Big Data phenomenon will affect organizations, resources and information infrastructure.
 Our plan is to acquire companies with unique technologies and possibly some with patents, which we believe will give us an advantage over our competitors.
-However, the IT services and technologies industry is extremely competitive and many of the providers in the industry are extremely large and well financed.
-Therefore, there is a risk that the technologies we acquire or develop could become obsolete if others in the industry develop better products.
+However, the IT services and technologies industry is extremely competitive and many of the providers in the industry develop better products.